airbytehq/airbyte/docs/connector-development/cdk-tutorial-python-http/read-data.md

+---
+sidebar_position: 7
+sidebar_label:  "Step 6: Read Data"
+sidebar_class_name: cdk-tutorial-python-http
+---

 # Step 6: Read Data

 Describing schemas is good and all, but at some point we have to start reading data!
 So let's get to work.
 But before, let's describe what we're about to do:

-The `HttpStream` superclass, like described in the [concepts documentation](../../cdk-python/http-streams.md), is facilitating reading data from HTTP endpoints.
+The `HttpStream` superclass, like described in the [concepts documentation](../cdk-python/http-streams.md), is facilitating reading data from HTTP endpoints.
 It contains built-in functions or helpers for:

 * authentication
 * pagination